Steps to Painting Exterior Shutters

 Painting your shutters is one of several items on your exterior painting checklist if you plan to put your home up for sale.
 In order for your freshly painted shutters to look good, you need to choose the right paint.

-If you have vinyl or wood shutters, choose a high-quality, exterior acrylic latex paint.
+If you have vinyl or wood shutters, choose high-quality exterior acrylic latex paint.
 Darker colors may cause your shutters to absorb more heat and eventually warp.

 When working outside, remember to stay out of direct sunlight.
 Avoid taking on this project on scorching hot days that are very humid.
 Moderate humidity is fine.